crsh/papaja/README.md

 Take a look at the [example document](https://github.com/crsh/R2APA/blob/master/example/example.pdf) created in [RStudio](http://www.rstudio.com/) using this template.

 # Setup
 To start writing your manuscript, simply copy the files in the install-folder to your computer and start writing in `manuscript.rmd`.
-Before knitting the manuscript make sure you specify a .bib-file in the document header or remove the `bibliography`.
+Before knitting the manuscript make sure you specify a .bib-file in the document header or remove the `bibliography` parameter.